Requirements

 All courses needed to meet admission requirements must be completed no later than the end of April prior to the Fall intake being applied to.
 There is no option to complete courses needed to meet admission requirements after the end of April.

-Program application remains open until all seats are full.
-Submit your application as soon as possible to increase your chances of securing a seat.
+The program application remains open until all seats are full.
+Submit your application and complete the required admission documentation as soon as possible to increase your chances of securing a seat.

 The Admissions Office will provide links to the following mandatory online forms after you have submitted an application to the program.

-• Statement of 100 hours of experience online form
+• Statement of hours of experience (if applicable) — online form

 • Official transcripts (not photocopies) from all post-secondary institutions (other than studies completed at TRU)